Divyanshigarg/socialappbackend/README.md

 Explore and test the API endpoints using the provided Postman collection.

 ### Postman Collection
-Import the provided Postman collection (backend.postman_collection.json) to interact with the API endpoints.
-How to import a collection in Postman.
+Import the provided Postman collection (socialn.json) to interact with the API endpoints.

-Contributors
+#### Contributors
 Divyanshi Garg
-Email: email@example.com
+Email: gargdivyanshi27@gmail.com
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.